Earnings Withholding Orders: What Employers Need to Know

 Here are a couple of examples to help you determine the amounts subject to garnishment, based on the current $7.25 per hour federal minimum wage:

 If you’d like to have a legal expert you can trust to review your legal documents, like garnishment orders, check out our guide to online legal services.
-Companies like Rocket Lawyer can help businesses comply with the laws so they can avoid drama and penalties.
+Companies like Rocket Lawyer can help businesses comply with the law to avoid drama and penalties.
 You can get assistance filing paperwork for your business, applying for permits, and much more.

 Other Garnishment Withholding Limits